NguyenVanThaiBinh/nextjs-flask-expense-tracker-public/README.md

 ## Introduction

 This is a hybrid Next.js + Python app that uses Next.js as the frontend and Flask as the API backend.
-You can note your Expense Note, then it's be save in PostgresSQL.
+<p >You can note your Expense Note, then it's be save in PostgresSQL.</p>

  - CURD Wallet, check log Wallet.
  - Note expense, earning, CURD category, Icon.